cbreathnach/DME-Detection/README.md

 6. Models - The models used for the DME Detection and DME classification tasks saved as .h5 files.

+7. R files used to generate confidence intervals.
+Packages used: epiR (version 2.0.77) and pROC (1.18.5).

-7. This readme file as a list of contents.
+8. This readme file as a list of contents.